LoginRadius/engineering-portal/content/growth/why-should-implement-social-login-authentication/index.md

 In a nutshell, [social login](https://www.loginradius.com/social-login/) contributes to a more efficient form of user management.
 The concept of social login authentication or social authentication involves creating a single sign-on for applications.
 This means that users can sign up for a range of applications or websites without having to repeatedly input their credentials.

 The login credentials usually come from a social media platform like Twitter, Facebook, and more, which the user can use to automatically input the credentials they require.
-Thus, the process of user authentication will be cut short significantly for users.
+Thus, the process of user social login authentication will be cut short significantly for users.

 ## How Does Social Login Work?

 Social logins is usually manifested using the following steps:

 1. Social login is typically visible to a user when they click on an application and are gearing up to register to it as a new user or log in as a repeat user.
-The application will then place a series of CIAM (customer identity and access management) authentication options in front of the user.
+To sign in with social media, the application will then place a series of CIAM (customer identity and access management) authentication options in front of the user.
 These options are essentially suggesting that the users can provide the required login credentials using the following social networking link.

 2. Upon choosing a link, the respective social media platform will notice a sign-in or log-in request.